web-platform-dx/web-features/README.md

-# [`web-features`](https://github.com/web-platform-dx/web-features): exploring the set of interoperable features of the web platform
+# [`web-features`](https://github.com/web-platform-dx/web-features): exploring the set of features of the web platform

 By the [W3C WebDX Community Group](https://www.w3.org/community/webdx/) and contributors.